 Itinerary Highlights

-• Explore the seasonal and dramatic Busanga Plains in Kafue
+- Explore the dramatic seasonal Busanga Plains in Kafue National Park

-• Canoe quiet waterways with expert guides and wildlife nearby
+- Canoe quiet waterways with expert guides and wildlife close by

 What’s Included